boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 - **UDP_EDRX_ENABLE**, enable eDRX.

 - **STATIONARY_MODE_ENABLE**, enable stationary mode.
-Optimize power consumptio, if device is sationary at one place and is not moved.
-Reduces/removes also HPPLMN searchs (automatic search for higher priorized PLMN).
+Optimize power consumption, if device is sationary at one place and is not moved.
+Reduces/removes also HPPLMN searchs (automatic search for higher priorized PLMN). **Note**: with mfw 1.3.2 the implementation has changed.
+Using global SIMs (IMSI starting with 9) now triggers such a search independent from that setting!

 - **MODEM_SAVE_CONFIG_THRESHOLD**, threshold to save the modem configuration.
 The modem is switched off and on to save the configuration.